Essential Guide to Standing for Election

 Are you inspired to work on behalf of your Island and all of those who live in Jersey, including future generations?
 Being elected as a States Member is a reward and a challenge like no other because you can create positive change, improve the lives of Islanders, and represent all sections of our society.

-What you do and say, and how you vote in the States Assembly can have a direct impact on the new laws and regulations that govern all of us.
+What you do and say, and how you vote in the States Assembly has a direct effect on the new laws and regulations that govern all of us.
 You can highlight issues that you and those you represent feel are not receiving the attention they deserve.
 You will play a part in ensuring our society and economy are fit for purpose today and into the future.
-You will also be representing those in the Parish or constituency that you are standing in.

 Changes due in 2026